Core philosophy & values

 Our primary masthead and household name in Canberra, RiotACT was established in late 2000 as a place for local news, opinion and analysis.
-Today over 50,000 articles on site have generated over 700,000 comments.
+Today over 50,000 articles on site have generated over 700,000 website comments, and over 280,000 published social media comments.
 Since its inception, RiotACT has been the Canberra community’s most popular discussion forum, but since the change of ownership in August 2016 it has been transformed into a reliable and professional news website.

 About Regional is RiotACT’s sister site focusing on the South East.
 It was established in early 2016 by regional journalist Ian Campbell after 24 years on regional radio.
 About Regional is focused on sharing and celebrating the stories of the South East and advocating for its people and issues.
 It has gone from strength to strength since joining the Region Group stable in 2018.